flipperdevices/flipperzero-firmware/README.md

 ## Portals

 The portal I initially provided is just an (ugly) example, please check out the [community portals folder](https://github.com/bigbrodude6119/flipper-zero-evil-portal/tree/main/portals) for more portals.
 Contributors are welcome and very much needed!

-Remember to rename the new portal as `index.html` when you put it on the flipper.
+Users, remember to rename the new portal as `index.html` when you drag it on the flipper SD card.

 ## Disclaimer